hbahamonde/Social_Sciences_Epistemology_UGRAD/Lecture_Notes/Class_11.md

 - "A case study, be it of an individual, a dyad, a group, or even a historical period, often implies repeated observations, usually organized longitudinally, on a single unit of analysis.

 - *Constant Conjunction*: WPDIA: "The philosopher David Hume used the phrase frequently in his discussion of the limits of empiricism to explain our ideas of causation and inference.
-In An Enquiry concerning Human Understanding and A Treatise of Human Nature Hume proposed that the origin of our knowledge of necessary connections arises out of observation of the constant conjunction of certain impressions across many instances."
+In An Enquiry concerning Human Understanding and A Treatise of Human Nature Hume proposed that **the origin of our knowledge of necessary connections arises out of observation of the constant conjunction of certain impressions across many instances**."

 - *Nomic*: from Greek, it means "law."